Site Look-and-Feel Customization

 You can adjust community styling by editing the CSS rules.
 Next to the Theme title, click the Theme list, and click Edit CSS.

-Refer to Customize Your Community Theme.
+Refer to Customize Your Experience Site Theme.

 Clicking the Page Structure icon, which resembles a bulleted list, shows the components in the current page and enables you to select and remove them.
 Selecting a component displays its configuration menu.